Everything you ever wanted to know about unfurling but were afraid to ask /or/ How to make your site previews look amazing in Slack

 <meta name="twitter:card" content="summary_large_image">

 <meta name="twitter:description" value="The film, based on a Kevin Grisham novel (John Grisham’s brother), revolves around a Southern–born lawyer named Constance Justice." />

 Armed with all this information, improving how your site looks when previewed in Slack isn’t too hard and likely entails building off queries of existing information or tweaking code that is already in place.
 Yes, paying attention to how your site looks in Slack is one more thing to worry about when setting up any new site, but since it is built on existing Twitter and Facebook preview technology, it’s fairly easy to tweak to get the best possible previews.

 For those of you that have created any kind of content management system (CMS), making sure your CMS gets metadata and preview formatting right means you’ll likely improve previews for a great number of websites and for any readers sharing pages from your CMS.
-For systems like Wordpress, plugins like Jetpack do a pretty good with unfurls out of the box.
+For systems like Wordpress, plugins like Jetpack do a pretty good job with unfurls out of the box.

 There are a lot of ways to customize exactly how your sites and pages appear in social apps as well as Slack, so dive into the documentation and figure out what suits your content best, and start giving readers the most informative previews possible.